michael-brazell-md/nextflow-sandbox/README.md

 Resolved issue with command args.

 Removed "profile" configuration setting, as this may be set in the "args" configuration setting, and was therefore redundant.

+### 0.1.6

+Removed "Resume" context menu item for pipelines, as this may be set in the "args" configuration settings (-resume), and was therefore redundant.